lopezdp/ProjectPortfolio/assets/resume.md

 **Software Architect**

 * Leading software architecture, design, engineering, & implementation for SpecTruMetRx, Inc. Conceived, managed, and built B2B-facing, privacy-first medical payments service.
-Architected & implemented a horizontally scalable, distributed cloud service platform.
+Architected & implemented a horizontally scalable, distributed cloud-service platform.
 * Developing a Progressive Web Application (PWA) and implementing a microservices based backend architecture with an AWS Aurora (PostgreSQL Instance), DynamoDB, AWS Lambda Serverless, ReactJS, & NodeJS technology stack to process B2B Digital Medical claims & payments on a private Blockchain.
 * Designed platform data model to 3nF & currently implementing data stores in DynamoDB & PostgreSQL to persist encrypted data to a data warehouse that will include data to support multiple entities across the enterprise on both reporting and predictive analysis.